radiumsoftware/iridium/README.md

 to `api.example.com`, the resulting request would be:
 `http://api.example.com/todos`.

+## Development

+The pipeline is recompiled before each request in development mode.

 ## Extras

 I've included a simple middleware you can use to add headers to